-DeBartolo Hall is comprised of 73 classrooms representing two-thirds of the total number of classrooms available on campus.
+DeBartolo Hall is comprised of 73 classrooms representing 41% of the total number of classrooms available on campus.
 The multi-million dollar Facility is managed under the direction of Campus Services, with the mission of striving to stay current with an up-to-date environment and technology that enhances the quality of the learning and teaching experience at Notre Dame.
 For assistance with operational or informational issues, the Building Program Manager's office is located in room 104, (631-8773).
 The Building Support Assistant is located in room 103, (631-0175).
-During the academic year, DeBartolo Hall employs on the average of 11–13 students to assist with providing Building Support for evening and weekend events.
-During established operational hours, Classroom Support is available.
+During the academic year, DeBartolo Hall employs on the average of 13–15 students to assist with providing Building Support for evening and weekend events.
+During operational hours, Technical Support is available.

 The Registrar's Office has priority for scheduling all rooms in DeBartolo Hall.
 Events requests are reviewed once class needs are met.
 Specific guidelines and answers to room use questions may be found at Office of the Registrar.
 Classroom listings may be viewed on the site as well.

 The OIT Help Desk Room 115 is a one stop shop for their services.
-Audio Visual Support office is located in B001, however most of their services can be accessed from the Help Desk Counter of Room 115.
+Audio Video Equipment is available upon request.
+Requested items may be picked up from the Help Desk Counter, Room 115.
 Digital Media requests must be made in advance.

 Academic Technologies, located in B003 DeBartolo, is committed to test driving new technology products that can advance the teaching mission.
 Many of these products are on-site, in trial use and being evaluated for their application in classroom and coursework at Notre Dame.